Walter Simons: Civil service career

 In 1893, Simons became Amtsgerichtsrat (judge) at Velbert.
 From 1897 to 1905, he was Landgerichtsrat at the Gemeinschaftliche Landgericht of Thuringia at Meiningen.
-In 1905, he went to Kiel where he worked at the Oberlandesgericht, but left that same year to work as a clerk at the Reichsjustizamt at Berlin.
+In 1905, he went to Kiel, where he worked at the Oberlandesgericht, but left that same year to work as a clerk at the Reichsjustizamt at Berlin.

-In 1907, Simons was promoted to Geheimer Regierungsrat and Vortragender Rat, responsible for international law.
-He represented the Reich at several international conferences and in 1911 moved to the Auswärtige Amt (Foreign Office) where he became Geheimer Legationsrat and Justitiar.
-In 1917, he was promoted to Wirklicher Geheimer Rat and in 1918 participated in the negotiations at Brest-Litovsk.
-On 15 October 1918, shortly before the German Revolution of 1918-19, chancellor Max von Baden made him advisor to the Reichskanzler on issues of international law.
+In 1907, Simons was promoted to Geheimer Regierungsrat (Privy Councillor) and Vortragender Rat (Speaker Council), responsible for international law.
+He represented the Reich at several international conferences and in 1911 moved to the Auswärtige Amt (Foreign Office) where he became Geheimer Legationsrat (Privy Legation Councillor) and Justitiar (Justice).
+In 1917, he was promoted to Wirklicher Geheimer Rat (Real Privy Council) and in 1918 participated in the negotiations at Brest-Litovsk.
+On 15 October 1918, shortly before the German Revolution of 1918-1919, Chancellor Max von Baden made him advisor to the Reichskanzler (Reich Chancellor) on issues of international law.
 He was close to the chancellor and was an important influence on the reform of the German constitution of 1871 known as the Oktoberreformen which strengthened the position of the Reichstag.
 He also worked on plans to have Wilhelm II resign in favour of a relative and participated in negotiations at the Reichsamt des Innern (Interior Ministry) about a new constitution.

-In November 1918, Simons became Ministerialdirektor and head of the law department at the Foreign Office.
-In 1919, as a close staff member of Foreign Minister Ulrich von Brockdorff-Rantzau he was Unterstaatssekretär and Generalkommissar of the German delegation at Versailles.
+In November 1918, Simons became Ministerialdirektor (Ministerial Director) and head of the law department at the Foreign Office.
+In 1919, as a close staff member of Foreign Minister Ulrich von Brockdorff-Rantzau, he was Unterstaatssekretär (Undersecretary of State) and Generalkommissar (Commissioner General) of the German delegation at Versailles.

-Since he opposed German signature of the Treaty, Simons resigned his post (einstweiliger Ruhestand) and became managing director of the Reichsverband der deutschen Industrie (the industrialists' association).
+Since he opposed the German signature of the Treaty, Simons resigned his post (einstweiliger Ruhestand) (temporary retirement) and became managing director of the Reichsverband der deutschen Industrie (the industrialists' association).
 In 1920, he resigned from the Pan-German League where he had served on the executive board in 1903–1907.

 Political career

 Simons, who never joined a political party, served from June 1920 to May 1921 in the Fehrenbach cabinet as Foreign Minister and was the Reich representative at the Spa Conference and the London Conference of 1921.

-From January to May 1922, Simons was delegate at the German-Polish negotiations on Upper Silesia.
+From January to May 1922, Simons was a delegate at the German-Polish negotiations on Upper Silesia.
 In 1922, he founded the so-called SeSiSo-Kreis named after co-founders Hans von Seeckt, Simons and Wilhelm Solf, a salon meeting at the Hotel Kaiserhof in Berlin.

 In the 1920s, Simons also chaired the family trust of the Moltke family, which included ownership of the Kreisau estate that was later to give its name to the Kreisau Circle of dissidents against Nazi rule.